LHEEA/HOS-ocean/README.txt

 HOS-ocean
 =========
 High-Order Spectral method for oceanic simulations

 This readme file describes the different cases that might be computed with the periodic HOS model and gives instructions to set the numerical parameters n1 to p2

 Setting the value of integers n1, n2, M, p1 and p2 in variables_3D.f90

+>>>>>>>>>>>>>>>>>>>>
 For a 2D simulation,
 	Compile with n2=1 AND p2=1 to adjust the memory allocation to minimum

-	If partial dealiasing is used, compile with p1 set to maximal required value (total dealiasing is obtained with p1=M but it can be reduced if p1 is further set to a value below M
+	If partial dealiasing is used, compile with p1 set to maximal required value (total dealiasing is obtained with p1=M but it can be reduced if p1 is further set to a value below M)

+>>>>>>>>>>>>>>>>>>>>
 For a 3D simulation,
    Compile with n2\=1 AND p2 set to required value

-	If partial dealiasing is used in x-direction, compile with p1 set to maximal required value (total dealiasing is obtained with p1=M but it can be reduced if p1 is further set to a value below M
+   If partial dealiasing is used in x-direction, compile with p1 set to maximal required value (total dealiasing is obtained with p1=M but it can be reduced if p1 is further set to a value below M)

-	If partial dealiasing is used in y-direction, compile with p2 set to maximal required value (total dealiasing is obtained with p2=M but it can be reduced if p2 is further set to a value below M
+   If partial dealiasing is used in y-direction, compile with p2 set to maximal required value (total dealiasing is obtained with p2=M but it can be reduced if p2 is further set to a value below M)

+###### 'input_HOS.dat' will have to be attached to run this program ######

-Setting the value of integer i_case.
+Setting the value of integer i_case in 'input_HOS.dat'

-i_case = 1
-	starts from rest
+i_case = 1 : starts from rest

-i_case = 2 and 21
-	starts with a natural mode, either progressive (2) or stationary (21).
+i_case = 2 and 21 : starts with a natural mode
-	The number of the mode, its amplitude and phase have to be chosen in the module initial_condition.f90.
+   2  - progressive wave: potential on free surface accrodingly to linear theory 21 - stationary wave: no velocity at initial time The number of the mode, its amplitude and phase have to be chosen in the module 'initial_condition.f90'.

-	The x-component may be positive or negative for the progressive case.
-	Should be positive for the stationary case.
-	The y-component may be positive or negative for both cases.
-	In the progressive case, the potential on the free surface is set accordingly to linear theory.
-	In the stationary case, it is set to zero (no velocity at t=0). i_case = 3 and 31 and 32
+i_case = 3 and 31 and 32 : Irregular directional sea-state from spectrum specified :
-	Irregular directional sea-state (linear) from spectrum specified with input file parameters (3)
+      3  - input file parameters
-		WAVEWATCH III® spectrum file (31)
+      31 - WAVEWATCH III® spectrum file
-		previous HOS-ocean simulation (32) i_case = 8...
+      32 - previous HOS-ocean simulation

+i_case = 8... : Nonlinear regular wave (from Rienecker and Fenton)
- 	Rienecker and Fenton test
 	this means that xlen and ylen are interpreted as integer and represent the number of wavelength in x- and y- direction respectively
 	i_case = 81